Real-Time Spray Advisory

 Speed & Pressure — The Drift Multipliers

 Higher pressure creates smaller droplets.
 A 10% increase in pressure can increase the volume of drift-prone fines by 20–30%.
-Similarly, ground speed affects boom height — bouncing at higher speeds raises the boom into the wind, multiplying drift distance.
-Keep pressure at the low end of the nozzle manufacturer's recommended range.
+Keep pressure at the low end of the nozzle manufacturer’s recommended range.

 Carrier Volume — More Water, Better Coverage

-University research consistently shows that higher carrier volumes (15–20 GPA) improve both contact and systemic herbicide performance compared to 10 GPA.
-More water means more droplets reaching the target, better canopy penetration in thick stands, and less concentration stress on the crop.
-The tradeoff is time and tank fills.
+University research consistently shows higher carrier volumes (15–20 GPA) improve both contact and systemic herbicide performance.
+More water means more droplets reaching the target and better canopy penetration.

-Contact herbicides (Liberty, Cobra, Flexstar) benefit most from 15+ GPA.
-Systemic herbicides (glyphosate, clethodim) are more forgiving at 10–15 GPA but still perform better with more water in dense canopies.
+Contact herbicides benefit most from 15+ GPA.
+Systemic herbicides are more forgiving at 10–15 GPA.

 AMS — The Cheapest Performance Booster in Your Shed

-Ammonium sulfate does two things: it binds hard-water cations (Ca²⁺, Mg²⁺) that antagonize glyphosate and other weak-acid herbicides, and it lowers spray solution pH to improve uptake of certain actives.
+Ammonium sulfate binds hard-water cations that antagonize glyphosate.
 Even in soft water, AMS enhances glyphosate efficacy by 15–25% on tough weeds like waterhemp and Palmer amaranth.

 Spray Timing — Weed Size Matters More Than Speed